Cross-Validation with Antithetic Gaussian Randomization: Numerical experiments

-\item In the right panel of Figure~\ref{fig: isotonic alpha K}, we observe that the MSE of CB decreases as $\alpha$ increases.
+\item In the right panel of Figure~\ref{fig: isotonic alpha K}, we observe that the MSE of CB increases as $\alpha$ decreases.
 This is because the MSE of CB is dominated by the variance when $\alpha$ is small.
 As a result, even though the bias of CB decreases with smaller $\alpha$, the increase in variance outweighs this benefit, leading to a higher overall MSE.
-In contrast, for antithetic CV, we note that the MSE either decreases or does not increase as $\alpha$ becomes smaller.
+In contrast, for our antithetic CV method, we note that the MSE either decreases or remains nearly unchanged as $\alpha$ becomes smaller.
 This is expected as our approach achieves bias reduction without paying a price in terms of the variance.

 \end{enumerate}